 By 1968, Al Jazirat Al Hamra became nothing more than an abandoned town.

 A new life awaited in Abu Dhabi.
 People left en masse from the 1950s to a land of promised, new prosperity.

 Al Jazirat Al Hamra, now a filled-in patch of land in the south of Ras Al Khaimah, remained abandoned and untouched while elsewhere in the Gulf, old towns were repurposed and new cities were born.
 This ghost town now stands as one of the best examples of a ‘pre-oil village’.

-It’s as fascinating as it is haunting; where legend has it you are not the only visitor who roams here.
-We left just as the sun was setting, to avoid any spooky encounters within its sandy pockets and passageways.
+It’s as fascinating as it is haunting; where legend has it, you are not the only visitor who roams here.
+We left just as the sun was setting, avoiding any spooky encounters within its sandy pockets and passageways.

 I couldn’t help but look inside each structure of the abandoned town in the hope of finding something, clambering over tumbled walls, piecing together an image of a room from the scraps of material and discarded furniture within it.
 Houses made of mud, rock and coral, woven leaf roofs and doorways with Arabic pattern displays, show the villages through its ages – from early Gulf to 20th-century practical architecture.

 The layout and rows of houses remain largely unchanged, and you can immediately sense how compact and community-spirited this village once was.
 An empty boat and rusting truck said to the first car in the Ras Al Khaimah, and the hollow structures, are stark reminders of how instantaneously people left for a new beginning.